 - In the Parameterized Query tab, remove the initial SQL script.

 - Enter a custom SQL script into the Parameterised Query tab.
 Depending on if this is referencing a custom resource and/or custom data classes, various JOINS or LEFT JOINS will need to be used to reference the corresponding associated tables.
 Please Note: If you are unsure how to create your own SQL script, please contact your DBA or co-workers who can help do this.
-While Symantec Technical Support can help customers use the out of box Altiris products, they are unable to create or provide extensive training or troubleshooting for customers that require SQL assistance, such as for writing SQL scripts such as for use with a custom report.
-Symantc Consulting Services at http://www.symantec.com/it-consulting-services provides this level of assistance.
+While Symantec Technical Support can help customers use the out-of-box Altiris products, they are unable to create or provide extensive training or troubleshooting for customers that require SQL assistance, such as for writing SQL scripts such as for use with a custom report.
+Symantec Professional Services provides this level of assistance.

 When the custom resource is created, a custom view for it is also added.
 This is "vRM_<custom_resource_name>".
 For example, if "Docking Stations" is the custom resource name, then the view name would be "vRM_Docking_Station", with underscores "_" in place of spaces.
 This can be used in a SQL script, for example: